Kondo breakdown induced by non-Hermitian complex hybridization: Abstract

 \section{Abstract}

 Recently, a non-Hermitian Anderson impurity model with one-body loss has been studied in [\href{https://journals.aps.org/prb/abstract/10.1103/PhysRevB.111.125157}{Phys.
 Rev. B \textbf{111}, 125157 (2025)}], and it has been demonstrated that the renormalization effect generated by strong correlations counterintuitively changes the nature of dissipation into an emergent many-body dissipation that causes a Kondo breakdown.
 In a closely related context, it is also known that two-body loss in a non-Hermitian Kondo model triggers the Kondo breakdown.
 To elucidate the essence of these phenomena, we study the Anderson impurity model with a non-Hermitian complex hybridization as an effective model that provides a simple understanding of the Kondo breakdown.
 Using the slave-boson mean-field theory, we show that this model can explain the Kondo breakdown with a single complex parameter.
 Furthermore, we provide the exact Bethe ansatz solutions that support the results obtained by the slave-boson mean-field theory.
-Finally, we point out that the Lehmann representation for the non-Hermitian Green function cannot be obtained by the analytic continuation to the complex energy upon the Kondo breakdown, where the analyticity of the non-Hermitian Green function in the half-complex-$\omega$ plane no longer holds.